donejs/donejs/tutorials/organizing.md

 ### The Fix

 JavaScriptMVC gives each resource you author it's own folder.
-Typically, the folder will hold the resource, the its demo page, test page, test script, and any other files specific to that resource.
+Typically, the folder will hold the resource, its demo page, test page, test script, and any other files specific to that resource.

 For example, a tabs folder might look like: